Florida Transportation Plan (FTP)

-Like the current plan, this FTP will have three elements – a Vision Element, Policy Element, and Implementation Element.
+This FTP will have four elements – a Vision Element, Policy Element, Implementation Element, and Performance Element.

 To guide the FTP update process, we assembled a Steering Committee.
 The Steering Committee provides recommendations to FDOT about the FTP based on the Committee member’s expertise; input from other statewide, regional, and local partners; and supporting technical analyses.